Aishat-Akinyemi/aishatakinyemi.com-blog/cl3d84k9r0a6ly3nv9wzh6bc2.md

 ### The generations of decentralized storage networks.

 While it has recently garnered much attention DSNs are not a new thing.
-The first generation of p2p DSNs like Napster, Torrents etc. were often used for sharing music and video files.
-Peers maintained copies of fragments of files on their computer.
+The first generation of p2p DSNs like Napster, Torrents, etc. were often used for sharing music and video files.
+Peers maintained copies of fragments of files on their computers.
 This fragment is then shared with other node(s) in the network, upon request.
 Peers could decide to stay online or not, with Torrents, the more a peer provided to the network, the more it enjoyed the download process.

 Lots of work has gone into developing new generation DSNs, built on new and existing technology to provide global, low-latent decentralized distribution of files, websites, applications, and data.